DIPSAS/AnsibleCourse/docs/exercises/01-Inventory.md

 1) Add your Windows server to `inventory/servers.inventory` and update `[windows:vars]` with connection details, like username, connection method etc.

-hint: [Connecting to a Windows Host](https://www.ansible.com/blog/connecting-to-a-windows-host)
+hint: [Connecting to a Windows Host](https://www.ansible.com/blog/connecting-to-a-windows-host) `ansible_host=` might be necessary if DNS is not configured in the network.

 2) Use the `win_ping` module to verify that a connection can be made to the server.